-Each year, Gunster is honored to have its attorneys tapped as industry leaders to present their insights on the numerous environmental and growth management laws and regulations affecting Florida’s citizens and businesses.
+Each year, Gunster is honored to have its attorneys tapped as industry leaders to present their insights at the largest environmental conference in the state.
 This year, the following Gunster attorneys will be leading various breakout and continuing education sessions:

-This course discusses recent state and federal legal decisions, legislative proposals and enactments, and anything else of interest to those who deal with the nitty-gritty of public and private property issues.
+This course discusses recent state and federal legal decisions, legislative proposals and enactments, and anything else of interest to those who deal with the nitty-gritty of public and private property issues, including the recent controversies surrounding the customary use of beach front property!
 It is intended for the seasoned practitioner; however, all are encouraged to attend.

-Rick Burgess will serve as a panelist during the Florida Brownfields: A Comprehensive Technical, Regulatory, and Legal Update on Thursday July 19.
+Rick Burgess will serve as a panelist during the two-part series entitled Florida Brownfields: A Comprehensive Technical, Regulatory, and Legal Update on Thursday, July 18.

-Lila Jaber is a panelist for the Energy Policy and Environmental Regulatory Reform Under the New Trump Administration discussion on Thursday July 19.
+Lila Jaber is a panelist for the Energy Policy and Environmental Regulation Reform and Implications for Florida discussion on Friday, July 19.

-Debbie Madden will serve as the moderator during the Comprehensive Watershed Management panel on Thursday July 19.
+Panelist during the Comprehensive Watershed Management panel on Wednesday, July 17.

 This panel will provide an in-depth examination of agency emphasis on watershed management as a means of comprehensively integrating a variety of planning and regulatory programs currently implemented by DEP and water management districts; these include TMDLs, stormwater, NPDES, PLRGs, Water Quality Credit Trading, and both structural and non-structural floodplain planning and management; practical considerations; organizing stakeholders; discussion of need for statutory changes as well as changes to current agency practices.